famousj/the-little-hooner/hooner.md

 - Do we want section headers?

+- Gently introduce types in terms of `~`.
+Then `?=`, to do a type check, then `?~` to test if something is null.
+(Possibly skip step 2 here).

 - Introduce the term "gate" and "trap" for functions?
 Maybe in the future.

+- Add instructions for unbinding to the introduction

+- Introduce cord and number types of atoms

+- For |- use %= to show what's actually happening, i.e. we are calling the function `$` with changes (running style).

+- Cast the result!
+This is good style

+- Introduce more tall form

+- At some point explain what a 'core' is (much later)

+- Come up with an entirely new non-food-based theme and rewrite the whole thing.

+- Find a place to use the `?~` shorthand

+- What about a gate that is not recursive?
+Just pairs?
+Ease into the idea of how functions work in hoon

+- Special format for list of cords: <|this is a list|>

+- `lest` is a non-null list

+- Add a discussion about faces?

 <a name="chap1"></a>